Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 pros

 Another plus of Ceftriaxone is its increased resistance to beta-lactamase enzymes produced by most pathogenic microorganisms.
-This means that the drug will be effective even in the case where other antibacterial agents (penicillins and even cephalosporins of previous generations) cannot cope.
+This means that the drug will be effective even where other antibacterial agents (penicillins and even cephalosporins of previous generations) fail.

 When administered parenterally, the drug penetrates well into the tissues and fluids of the prostate.
 Moreover, the drug has practically no contraindications, with the exception of the possibility of a hypersensitivity reaction to cephalosporins.

-The price for Ceftriaxone is not high.
-The average cost of 1 bottle with 1 g of active ingredient varies between 22-30 rubles.
+The price of Ceftriaxone is not high.
+The average cost of 1 bottle with 1 g of the active substance varies between 22-30 rubles.

 Minuses

 One of the disadvantages of the drug is that it can only be used for parenteral use.
-Therefore, Ceftriaxone treatment is carried out only in a hospital setting.
+Therefore, treatment with Ceftriaxone is carried out only in a hospital setting.

 Another disadvantage of the drug is the possibility of side effects after its administration.
 These include: diarrhea, nausea, eosinophilia, allergic, urticaria, headaches, congestion in the gallbladder.